ncarrillo/xanite/README.md

 <h1 align="center"> Xanite -
  Xbox OG/360 emulator </h1>

-Xanite is a "proof of concept" emulator.
+Xanite is a "proof of concept" emulator written in Rust.

 This project emulates both the original Xbox and Xbox 360 consoles on Android, supporting game ROMs in various formats.